PequalsNP-team/pequalsnp-team.github.io/_posts/2018-02-27-larrycrypt.md

 It was likely some bug, but then the [SimpleDES challenge]({{site.url}}/writeups/simpleDES) we just solved came to our minds.

 The binary was using the same key as the other challenge's example.
-So we thought it was using the same algorithm maybe but it wasn't the case.
+So we thought it was using the same algorithm, but it wasn't the case.

 Larrycrypt was using 6bit blocks for the ciphertext.
-The first block of ciphertext was the same as SimpleDES first 6bit of cyphertext when using the same key and the same number of rounds.
+The first block of ciphertext was the same as SimpleDES's first 6bit of cyphertext when using the same key and the same number of rounds.
-With some more reverse engineering we figured out that larrycrypt was taking the first 12 bits of plaintext, splitting it into `L0` and `R0`, performing the round function and printing only the resulting `L1`.
+With some more reverse engineering we figured out that larrycrypt was taking the first 12 bits of plaintext, splitting them into `L0` and `R0`, performing the round function and printing only the resulting `L1`.
 So they were using the same round function.

-But then the sequence changes, We take the `R` output from the round function and use it as `L` for the next round along with the next block of ciphertext.
+But then the sequence changes, we take the `R` output from the round function and use it as `L` for the next round along with the next block of ciphertext.

 This image shows an example on 3 blocks of data, the output cypertext is made of `cypher0`, `cypher1`. `L2` won't be printed.
 ![larrycrypt scheme]({{site.url}}/assets/TAMU2018/larryscheme.png){: .center-image }